Up to CHF 99

 Oral Minoxidil

 Oral minoxidil is increasingly being used to treat hair loss.
-In Switzerland, it's not officially approved for this use and is therefore prescribed off-label by doctors.
-When taken orally, it's absorbed through the gastrointestinal tract and converted to its active form in the liver.
-[5] [9] In the liver, the activating enzyme is present in large quantities.
-This ensures that nearly all ingested minoxidil is activated, regardless of how much enzyme is present in your scalp.
-Oral minoxidil is particularly effective for people who don't respond to topical minoxidil due to low enzyme activity in the scalp.
+In Switzerland, it is not officially approved for this use and is therefore prescribed off-label by physicians.
+When taken orally, it is absorbed through the gastrointestinal tract and converted to its active form in the liver.
 [5] [9]

 Dosage and Efficacy

 A recent 2025 study compared 2.5 mg with 5 mg daily over 24 weeks.
 After 24 weeks, there was no significant difference in hair density between both groups.
 Adverse events like peripheral edema and dizziness were more frequent in the 5-mg group.
-Study authors recommend 2.5 mg daily as an appropriate starting dose with better safety profile.
+Which dose is appropriate must be determined by a physician.

 What to Expect Over Time